 'They also included a display bed with Scaevola, Anigozanthos, Chrysocephalum and a range of WA annual daisies.'

 Towering Jarrah forests are iconic features of the south-west of Western Australia, while Kwongan is a Noongar term used to describe shrub land vegetation, which is also widely found in the State’s South-West.

 Eden’s Australia Exhibit is the result of nearly four years planning.
 Many of the plants featured in the biome have been grown from seed, while others were obtained through the horticultural trade, which exports Western Australian plants worldwide.

 Temperature controlled between 9 and 25 degrees Celsius, the Eden Project’s Mediterranean biome houses more than 1,000 plant varieties, which thrive in conditions which are as close to their natural environment as possible.

 'Every effort was made to ensure the soil mix was free draining and contained low levels of phosphorous which is detrimental to growing WA plants,' Grady said.

-In addition to local plants, the exhibit will also include drawings by Western Australian Nyoongar statesman, performer, musician and writer Dr Richard Walley OAM, which will be included in signage interpreting the six Nyoongar seasons of Western Australia.
+In addition to local plants, the exhibit will also include drawings by Western Australian Noongar statesman, performer, musician and writer Dr Richard Walley OAM, which will be included in signage interpreting the six Noongar seasons of Western Australia.